Pranavsgit/Weather-app/README.md

 2. Enter the city name in the input field.

-3. Click the "Get Weather" button.
+3. Click the search icon.

 4. The app will fetch and display the current weather information for the entered city.